scran_variances

 Returns

 Results of the variance modelling in each block.
-An average for each statistic is also computed if ModelGeneVariancesOptions::compute_average = true.
+An average for each statistic is also computed if ModelGeneVariancesOptions::average_policy is not BlockAveragePolicy::NONE.